nimisaya/monster/README.md

 ### Remaining tasks

-- [ ] Fix colour of mouth and teeth, use gradients
+- [ ] Fix colouring and tweak sizing of mouth and teeth
 - [ ] Add either a body or wings
 - [ ] Clean up the code